By the fastCRW team · Published 2026-05-11 · Last reviewed 2026-05-11

 Apify charges based on compute units.
 For continuous scraping workloads, this adds up:

-- fastCRW cloud: 500 free credits to start, then pay-per-use — but still cheaper than Apify for most workloads because there's no compute overhead.
+- fastCRW Cloud: 500 free credits to start, then $69/mo Standard for 100k credits — generally cheaper than Apify for continuous workloads because there's no compute overhead.

 Getting Started